Sweet and savory, deliciously easy, and melty cheese! This apricot chicken and cheddar croissant is just perfect for a simple fall meal.

 - ¾ cup Apricot Preserves

-- 1 big handful of Dried Apricots (approximately 10)
+- 1 big handful Dried Apricots approximately 10

-- Some good Cheddar Cheese, a few thick slices per croissant (I like Cabot brand and I get it from Trader Joe's)
+- Cheddar Cheese a few thick slices per croissant (I like Cabot brand but any will work great)

 - 4 Croissants

-- Add 2 tablespoons of butter and 2 tablespoons of olive oil to a large pan over med-high heat.
+- Add 4 tablespoons ghee to a large pan over med-high heat.

 - Add all the chicken in one even layer.
 Add 1 teaspoon of salt and ¼ teaspoon of black pepper to the chicken.
 After the chicken browns at the bottom (about 3 minutes), flip it, and brown the other side just like you did the first side, for another 3 minutes or until golden.